-- 1. Tips For After-School Programs handout targets after-school program staff and provides them with tips to help youth increase fruit and vegetable consumption, closely monitor and limit screen time, increase physical activity, and decrease sweetened beverage consumption. - 2.
-Tips For After-School Programs posters includes enlarged versions of the Tips For After-School Programs handout that are available in two sizes (27" x 40" and 38" x 56") to hang in highly visible locations. - 3.
+- 1. Tips For After-School Programs handout targets after-school program staff, and provides them with tips to help youth increase fruit and vegetable consumption, reduce screen time, increase physical activity, and decrease sweetened beverage consumption. - 2.
+Tips For After-School Programs posters enlarged versions of the Tips For After-School Programs handout are available in two sizes (27" x 40" and 38" x 56") to hang in highly-visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis. - 4.
 Partner With And Educate Families handout provides tips to help after-school program staff reach out to families to help them learn about and adopt the 5210 behaviors. - 5.
 Healthy Kids' Snacks handout lists examples of healthy snacks that can be provided for children. - 6.
-Provide Non-Food Rewards handout describes the benefits of providing non-food rewards and gives examples of non-food rewards children like. - 7.
-Make A 5210 Fortune Teller! handout gives instructions for a craft activity that encourages students to think about ways to live out the 5210 message. - 8.
-Teenage Girls & Physical Activity handout displays rewards and barriers around physical activity for teenage girls and discusses ways to build physical activity into programs for teenage girls. - 9.
-Fill Up Here! poster advertises locations where reusable water bottles may be filled with drinking water.
+Provide Non-Food Rewards handout - describes the benefits of providing non-food rewards and gives examples of non-food rewards children like. - 7.
+Make a 5210 Fortune Teller! handout gives instructions for a craft activity that gets students to think about ways to live out the 5210 message. - 8.
+Teenage Girls & Physical Activity handout displays rewards and barriers around physical activity for teenage girls, as well as ways to build physical activity into programs for teenage girls. - 9.
+Fill Up Here! poster advertises locations where reusable water bottles may be filled with drinking water. - 10.
+Healthy Dates to Celebrate handout lists dates that provide opportunities throughout the year to promote healthy behaviors; for example, National Physical Fitness and Sports Month in May.